bhishanpdl/Project_Hospital_Management_PostgreSQL/README.md

    AND A.Physician = Ph.EmployeeID
    AND Pt.PCP = PhPCP.EmployeeID
    AND A.Physician <> Pt.PCP;

+-- chatgpt
+SELECT Pa.Name AS Patient_Name, Ph.Name AS Physician_Name, N.Name AS Nurse_Name, A.Start, A.End, A.ExaminationRoom, Pcp.Name AS PCP_Name
+FROM Appointment A
+JOIN Patient Pa ON A.Patient = Pa.SSN
+JOIN Physician Ph ON A.Physician = Ph.EmployeeID
+LEFT JOIN Nurse N ON A.PrepNurse = N.EmployeeID
+JOIN Physician Pcp ON Pa.PCP = Pcp.EmployeeID
+WHERE Ph.EmployeeID != Pa.PCP

+--cgpt optimized
+WITH cte AS (
+SELECT A.*, Pa.PCP as PCP
+FROM Appointment A
+JOIN Patient Pa ON A.Patient = Pa.SSN)
+SELECT Pa.Name AS Patient_Name, Ph.Name AS Physician_Name, N.Name AS Nurse_Name, cte.Start, cte.End, cte.ExaminationRoom, Pcp.Name AS PCP_Name
+FROM cte
+JOIN Physician Ph ON cte.Physician = Ph.EmployeeID
+LEFT JOIN Nurse N ON cte.PrepNurse = N.EmployeeID
+JOIN Physician Pcp ON cte.PCP = Pcp.EmployeeID
+WHERE Ph.EmployeeID != cte.PCP

 ```

 ## The Patient field in Undergoes is redundant, since we can obtain it from the Stay table.
 There are no constraints in force to prevent inconsistencies between these two tables.
 More specifically, the Undergoes table may include a row where the patient ID does not match the one we would obtain from the Stay table through the Undergoes.Stay foreign key.
 Select all rows from Undergoes that exhibit this inconsistency.